-As of June 30, 2021, there is \$1.3 billion of COPs outstanding as compared to over \$2 billion in 2008.
+As of June 30, 2022, there is \$1.3 billion of COPs outstanding as compared to over \$2 billion in 2008.
 Annual payments as well as principal reductions achieved through refinancing existing debt has reduced the amount outstanding.
-As will be discussed later in this report, the District has issued \$215.7 million of new COPs for construction projects.

-While the District is certainly challenged with shortfalls in the capital budget, it is evident that the issuance of COPs was necessary to ensure there were sufficient student stations for our students, ensure a safe learning environment for students and employees, and provide hurricane shelters for Palm Beach County residents.
+While the District has been challenged with shortfalls in the capital budget over the years, it is evident that the issuance of COPs was necessary to ensure there were sufficient student stations for our students, ensure a safe learning environment for students and employees, and provide hurricane shelters for Palm Beach County residents.